facebook/react/OVERVIEW.md

 #### Adding a root node

-Adding a root to the tree requires sending 3 numbers:
+Adding a root to the tree requires sending 4 numbers:

 1. add operation constant (`1`)
 1. fiber id
 1. element type constant (`8 === ElementTypeRoot`)
+1. profiling flag

 For example, adding a root fiber with an id of 1:
 ```js